 I was happy being out there on my own in the rural parts way more than rolling through the cities.
 I loved sleeping with the sounds of nature.
 But the happiest moments always involved the people I met along the way and even during the planning stages.
-The generosity from total strangers, the support, the help.
+The generosity of total strangers, the support, the help.

-But for the now and the rest of my days the best bit is the reaction when people say "you did what?”.
+But for the now and the rest of my days, the best bit is the reaction when people say “you did what?”

 What was your furthest push in one day

 Furthest push in 1 day was 83km